jaypunekar/Image_Shrink_App/README.md

 # Image_Shrink_App

-## Check all the requirements from package.json
+## All the versions of the packages you install on your local system should match with the version from package.json.

 ### First Clone the repository